MicrosoftDocs/visualstudio-docs/docs/azure/cloud-services-extended-support.md

 ## Publish a cloud service

-1. Create or open an Azure cloud service project in Visual Studio.
+1. Create or open an Azure Cloud Service project in Visual Studio.

 1. In **Solution Explorer**, right-click the project, and, from the context menu, select **Publish**.